Frequently asked questions

 Q: Do you use a computer and if so what kind?

 He also has the website computer set up, used purely for the website stuff.
-This one is also a PC working on Windows XP Professional with 2 Gig Ram and a Raid system.
+This one is also a PC working on Windows 7 Professional using twin Intel Xeon processors with 6 Gig Ram working on a 64-bit operating system.

 Q: What Computer Programs do you use?